simonsirak/operating-systems/theory/locks.md

 > Locks are implemented using queues.
 Are the queues themselves concurrently implemented?
 > Why is volatile used sometimes?

 It is good to note that you shouldn't waste too much time on complete fairness, but avoiding starvation might be okay.
 Deadlocks and similar blunders should be avoided though.
+Also, remember that some schedulers can temporarily allow processes and threads to give away its priority.
+So this can be used when a low prio thread takes the lock that a high prio thread then has to wait for.